Louisville escapes major sanctions in hoops bribery case

 The Hall of Fame coach and athletic director Tom Jurich were fired in the wake of the federal complaint.
 That episode occurred with Louisville on NCAA probation after a 2015 sex scandal in which a basketball staffer was alleged to have hired strippers to entertain recruits and players.

-Louisville’s sanctions from that scandal included vacating 123 victories, including its 2013 men’s basketball championship and 2012 Final Four appearance – both under Pitino, who now coaches at Iona.
+Louisville’s sanctions from that scandal included vacating 123 victories, including its 2013 men’s basketball championship and 2012 Final Four appearance – both under Pitino.

 College sports’ governing body amended its Notice of Allegations in September 2021 for violations committed under Mack during the 2020-21 season.
 The NCAA accused the program of impermissible activities and said Mack did not promote an atmosphere of compliance.